gp3r3z/fs-journal/notes/01-git.md

 # Git Quick Snippets

-*Helpful Snippets
+* Helpful Snippets
    + git status - insight on stagging / commit
    + Using alt and selecting within text fields allows multiple edits
    + Adding a title attribute adds a hover options for details on element

+# CSS tips

+* Helpful Insights
+  + Using alt and selecting within text fields allows multiple edits
+  + Adding a title attribute adds a hover options for details on element
+  + Adding id to the href will link to the section of the page
+  + Media quries allow you to specify screen sizes (helpful for mobile)
+  + min-width at least that size , max-width at most that size

-Utility Tags - tags designed for nich scenarios
+Utility Tags - designed for nich scenarios